Back to Home Figma Plugin · Live on Community

 No. You only need edit access to the file you want to watch.

-The plugin is free.
+Figma: you need edit access to the library file you want to watch.
 Publishing a Figma library is a paid-plan Figma feature — that part is on Figma's side, not the plugin's.

 Your channel configuration and encrypted Slack/Figma tokens — nothing from your file contents.